IanBellomy/DAAPPrototype/README.md

 #DAAPPrototype

 An old Actionscript library that makes basic interactions easy.
 Created for DAAP Summer Camp workshops on interactivity.
-The goal was to get highschoolers from zero programming knowledge to making interactive things in a couple of hours.
+The goal was to get high-schoolers from zero programming knowledge to making interactive things in a couple of hours.

 DAAPPrototype allows things like this: